GAumala/red-black-tree/README.md

 ### Implement `BinaryTreeNode`

 To insert values to a `RedBlackTree`, their type must have an instance of `BinaryTreeNode`.
 Members of this typeclass must implement `Ord`, and consequently `Eq`, so that values can be compared and sorted within the tree.
-Since inserting duplicate values can corrupt the tree, This typeclass provides the following function:
+Since inserting duplicate values can corrupt the tree, this typeclass provides the following function:

 ``` Haskell
   mergeNodes :: a -> a -> a